TheEmpty/Otomatik/README.md

 }

 message {
-  :prefix  ; the IRC prefix, {:server} or {:nickname :realname :host}.
+  :prefix  ; the IRC prefix, [server] or [nickname realname host].
+But note the prefix is optional (will be nil if there is none) and so are realname and host.
   :command ; the IRC command
   :params  ; parameters to the IRC command.
+Nil if there were none.
 }

 connection { ; NOTE: use (locking obj) whenever you using these!